holdings420/Preservingbiologicalmass/README.md

 # Jam Composition

+I hope we all have lower cost tastier meals for the current generation and the generation of our children.

 The jam is comprised of sugar, fruit acid, dry fruit, water.
 The composition is not the ingredient but a set of each ingredients bare composition.

 The dried fruit matter is in the range of 8%-20% dried fruit matter